The Ruling of India – How External Forces Have Shaped Indian Agriculture

 Cádiz, Andalucía

-Colston – The Emergence of Englishmen & Economy (Part 2)
+Colston (Pt.
+II)– The Emergence of Englishmen & Economy

-Colston – The Invasion of Africa & The Birth of an Idea (Part 1)
+Colston (Pt.
+I)- The Invasion of Africa & The Birth of an Idea

-The life of Edward Colston, the former favorite philanthropist of Bristol turned profiteering villain, has been written about a lot since he was dethroned from his plinth and hauled into the city’s harbour in early June of 2020.
-But beyond his associations with the slave trade, the surrounding politics and ideas of Colston’s time thatContinue reading “Colston – The Invasion of Africa & The Birth of an Idea (Part 1)”
+The life of Edward Colston, the former favorite philanthropist of the city of Bristol in England has been written about a lot since he was dethroned from his plinth and hauled into the city’s harbour in early June of 2020 during Black Lives Matter protests.
+Many buildings in the city of Bristol bear his name…

 The Unspoken Leviathan